 - 3D Modeling & Laser Cutting - DIY your own items by 3D modeling and printing them, or using the laser cutter

 - Hammer & Nail Art - learn how to use tools in a safe environment and then take home your own wood & art creations

 - Wearable Design & Fashion - design your own light-up clothes by using conductive thread, LEDs, and sensors

 - Coding & Game Design - code your own game that features a strong role model

-Students will work individually in this camp as they build, assemble, and code the Pi Cruiser.
-Upon completing the course, students have the option to take home their robot for an additional $60.
-You'll notice that this is more expensive that the ArdiBot - this is due to the cost of the Pi Cruiser kit!
+Students will work individually in this camp as they build, assemble, and code their Pi Cruiser.
+Upon completing the course, students will take home their robot and kit, which normally retail for $249!
 This kit will come with all the robot components including the Raspberry Pi and camera.